 New students will be placed in the above French Program depending on their background and abilities.
 A placement test will be given to all new students during admission to check their level in French.

-Grade Placement tests are given on the ACS campus on March 16th / 17th or June 13th and if needed by appointment.
 The Admissions Office receives and processes the completed and paid for Application Forms for review by the divisional team.
-Once the applicant’s file is approved, the Admissions Office will schedule the candidate for the placement tests.
+Once the applicant’s file is approved, the Admissions Office will schedule the candidate for the placement tests, provided a vacancy is available.

-Placement tests are given on ACS campus on March 16th / 17th or June 13th or by appointment.
 The Admissions Office receives and processes the completed and paid for Application and Medical Forms.
-Placement tests are scheduled after the application material has been reviewed and approved by divisional teams.
+If vacancies are available, placement tests will be scheduled after the application material has been reviewed and approved by divisional teams.
 Applicants must submit the application material prior to the deadline announced in the Timeline Calendar above.

 - Grade 12